umadb-io/website/docs/getting-started.md

 ## Installing UmaDB Server

-Pre-built binaries are available for Linux and macOS.
+Pre-built binaries are available to download for Linux and macOS.

 Alternatively, you can install using Cargo or run [Docker](./docker) containers.

-### Pre-built Binaries
+### Download Binaries

 Pre-built UmaDB binaries are available for: